Guide

 Address to report in seconds

-1. Enter the address or drop a pin.
-Type a full Auckland address, use your location at an open home, or mark a section on the hazard map.
+1. Select your city and enter the address or drop a pin.
+Choose Auckland, Wellington, Christchurch, Hamilton, Tauranga, Rotorua, Dunedin, or Queenstown Lakes, then type a full address, use your location at an open home, or mark a section on the hazard map.

-2. We map the location. iQHOME geocodes the address and queries eight official council hazard layers at that pin.
+2. We map the location. iQHOME geocodes the address and queries the official hazard layers published for that city at your pin.

 3. Read a clear report.
-Each layer is summarised in plain English, including whether a hazard is at the pin or nearby.
+Each layer is summarised in plain English, including whether a hazard is at the pin or nearby, with an interactive map you can toggle layer by layer.

 Data sources